5-Day short break on MAUI

 Ocean kayaking in Maui with expert guides

-Take the morning to kayak along Olowalu or Makena beach, both considered the best beaches on Maui.
-Here you will paddle through crystalline waters with a clear view to the coral reef below, with the West Maui mountains proffering an idyllic inland view.
-Accompanied by an expert Hawaiian sea kayaking guide, we can also book the services of a marine naturalist if you would like to gain a more in-depth knowledge of Hawaii’s marine wildlife and seascapes.
-The whale watching season in Hawaii is between November and May and so, in season, you may be lucky enough to spot some humpback whales in the distance.
+Guests can spend their morning kayaking along Olowalu or Makena Beach, both renowned as the best beaches on Maui.
+Here, they will paddle through crystalline waters with clear views of the coral reef below and enjoy the idyllic inland view of the West Maui mountains.
+Accompanied by an expert Hawaiian sea kayaking guide, we can also arrange for a marine naturalist to join, providing a more in-depth knowledge of Hawaii’s marine wildlife and seascapes.
+During whale watching season, between November and May, clients may even spot humpback whales in the distance.

-In the afternoon, your driver-guide will take you inland to visit Hawaii’s only butterfly farm, breeding specialist, and certified monarch waystation.
-It is the only place in Hawaii where you can walk among and delight at these species that are in much need of protection.
+In the afternoon, their driver-guide will take them inland to visit Hawaii’s only butterfly farm, which specializes in breeding and is a certified monarch waystation.
+This unique experience allows visitors to walk among, and delight in, these species that are in much need of protection.

 Today’s activities contribute to one of our sustainable tourism partners, Malama Na Honu, which funds Hawaii sea turtle conservation and an “adoption” of a hatchling for you.